jpetto/thepluginyouwant/Readme.md

 # The Plugin You Want
 ## The best* plugins for web development.

+You know that thing that happens every 7 months where you need a tooltip or modal plugin and you go to Google and have to wade through tons of outdated junk?
+That sucks.
+Wouldn't it be better to have a curated, updated list to check before you venture out into the unwashed masses of search results?

-Of course, everything has its drawbacks/limitations.
+Of course, all plugins have their drawbacks/limitations.
 This list is meant to be what you *probably* want.

 Each category should have a maximum of two options.
-You know how to google if you need something different.
+The idea here is to grab and go without being presented with too many options.
+Google is always there if you need something different.

-Suggestions are critical.
+Contributions are critical.
 I doubt it's anyone's job to stay up to date on every latest plugin.
 Found something new/better?
 Help the next developer.
 Make a pull request.

 ### Lightbox